flixlix/power-flow-card-plus/README.md

 - Keep color of battery to grid line, even when not returning
 - Display Low Carbon Energy from the grid
 - Customize Low Carbon Energy label, icon, circle color, icon color and state type
+- Customize Battery, Solar and Home's color, icon, color of icon and label

 ## Goal/Scope